sailfish009/openstructure/modules/doc/install.rst

    of a certain residue or connectivities between atoms etc. The :doc:`compound library <conop/compoundlib>` itself is created from the component dictionary by calling the OpenStructure chemdict_tool.
-   By default this is switched off.
+   By default this is switched off but it is highly recommended to provide a compound library to use all features of OpenStructure.

  * `COMPILE_TMTOOLS` will activate bindings for TMAlign and TMScore, which are then available at python level.
 This option requires a Fortran compiler.